REGISTRATION AND PAYMENT

 How can I register for camp?

-Where do I find a calendar of all the CAMPS offered?
+Where CAN I find a calendar of all the CAMPS offered?

 In the camp brochure!